Yimikami/Janna/README.md

 # Janna Discord Bot

 ## Description
-Janna is a Discord bot designed to fetch League of Legends summoner rank information using Riot Games API.
+Janna is a Discord bot designed to fetch League of Legends information using Riot Games API.

 ## Features
 - **Rank Command**: Fetches and displays the ranked information of a League of Legends summoner.